tldr-pages/tldr/pages/linux/brightnessctl.md

 `brightnessctl get`

-- Set the brightness of the display backlight to a percenage of the maximum supported value:
+- Set the brightness of the display backlight to a specified percentage within range:

 `brightnessctl set {{50%}}`